Seirdy/seirdy.one/content/posts/website-best-practices.md

 Image transcripts also help users relying on [machine-translation](#machine-translation), since translation tools rely on textual content (OCR is error-prone).
 These users won't read alt-text; have an alternative way to discover a transcript.
 Wherever you put the transcript, ensure it's semantically connected to the image.
 I linked a transcript in the figure caption.

-I describe best practices for preparing pictures of text in [a dedicated section](#pictures-of-text).
+I describe best practices for preparing pictures of text in [the "Pictures of text" section](#pictures-of-text).

 About custom colors
 -------------------